Bob Singh Dhillon: Early life and education

-His family comes from Tallewal in the district of Barnala Punjab.
-This family belongs to Dhillon Jat, His grandfather moved to Hong Kong for business reasons and set-up the North China Shipping Company to carry out trade with Japan.
-Bob Singh Dhillon was born in Japan in 1965.
-He is a Punjabi speaker.
-His family lived in Liberia before settling in Canada in the 1970s.
-As a small child he was sent back to India for his schooling.
-He was educated at Bishop Cotton School (Shimla).
-After graduating from university, he completed his master's degree (MBA) at Richard Ivey School of Business at the University of Western Ontario.
-In 2021, Dhillon obtained his ICD.D designation through the Rotman School of Management.
-Dhillon has also been awarded an honorary doctorate in commerce from Lakehead University, and an honorary doctorate of laws from the University of Lethbridge.
+Navjeet Singh "Bob" Dhillon was born in 1965 in Kobe, Japan to Punjabi Sikh parents.
+His family ancestry comes from the Tallewal district of Barnala Punjab, India.
+His grandfather, Saproon Singh Dhillon moved to Hong Kong from India to establish a shipping company and carry out trade with Japan.
+He lived between Hong Kong and Japan, before being sent to India for his education.
+He attended the Bishop Cotton School in Shimla.
+While in school, Dhillon's family was living and conducting business in Liberia, however were forced to leave due to civil unrest.
+Dhillon and his family moved to Vancouver, before moving to Calgary.
+Dhillion obtained an MBA from the Richard Ivey School of Business at the University of Western Ontario.

 Business

 Dhillon founded Mainstreet Equity Corp in 1997, taking the company public and listing it on the Toronto Stock Exchange under (TSX: MEQ) in 2000.
 The Canada-based real estate company is the only Sikh-owned company listed on the Toronto Stock Exchange.
-Mainstreet owns nearly 16,000 rental units across Western Canada.
+Mainstreet owns nearly 18500 rental units across Western Canada.
 Dhillon is developing a high-end tourist resort in Belize, a nation for which he is also the honorary consul general to Canada.